platformsh/platformsh-docs/use-platform.sh/use-SSH.rst

 SSH to your Web Server
 ----------------------

-Just under the Environment name, in the :term:`Platform UI`, there is a link you can hover to copy the SSH URL of that :term:`environment`.
+Just under the Environment name, in the :ref:`platform_ui`, there is a link you can hover to copy the SSH URL of that :ref:`environment <environments>`.

 1. Open your Platform.sh web UI
 2. Hover the ``Access info`` link